Search (powered by Google): .

 - Scheduling accommodations:

-- Priority registration is available to students who are registered with the ODS.
+- Priority registration is available to students who are registered with DS.

 - Reduced course load:

-- Students who need reduced course load status should make an appointment with an ODS advisor to discuss the process for making this request.
+- Students who need reduced course load status should make an appointment with a DS advisor to discuss the process for making this request.

 - Housing accommodations